 At the Mount Sinai Health System, we take a collaborative approach to neurocritical care.
-We have three area hospitals with dedicated neurosurgical and neurological intensive care units (NSICU) staffed by board-certified neurointensivists (doctors who care for patients in the neurological and neurosurgical intensive care unit), as well as specialty-trained nurses, nurse practitioners, neurocritical care fellows, neurosurgery residents, social workers, rehabilitation therapists, pain care specialists, spiritual care specialists, and other support staff.
+We have two area hospitals with dedicated neurosciences intensive care units (NSICU) staffed by board-certified neurointensivists (doctors who care for patients in the neurological and neurosurgical intensive care unit), as well as specialty-trained nurses, nurse practitioners, neurocritical care fellows, neurosurgery residents, social workers, rehabilitation therapists, pain care specialists, spiritual care specialists, and other support staff.
 Teams are available 24/7 to answer your questions and discuss the care of your loved one.
 In addition, our neurocritical care team collaborates closely with renowned experts in related areas including neurosurgery, neuro-endovascular care, stroke, and epilepsy.

 - Acute ischemic stroke